hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/aid_stations.md

 Hardrock will strive to have options for vegetarian, vegan, and gluten-free runners.
 However, the accessibility of some aid stations may limit selection.

-Runners with severe food restrictions should be prepared with their own food, as cross-contamination is hard to prevent in the backcountry.
+Runners with strict food restrictions should be prepared with their own food, as cross-contamination is hard to prevent in the backcountry.